 - myotherdomain.com – goes to your WordPress blog

-This article is part of a comprehensive series of articles designed to help website owners learn how to grow their business online cost-effectively and drive traffic automatically using a WordPress-driven website and proven marketing methods that are easy and quick to implement.
+This tutorial is part of an tutorial series designed to help you learn how to grow your business online cost-effectively with a WordPress-powered website or blog and proven online marketing methods.

 "These tutorials have so much information and are easy to understand.
 If you use WordPress or plan to in the future these will help you with everything you need to know." - Valisa (Mesa, Arizona)